 $15,000 - $20,000

-Daniel Sieberg is a Co-Founder and Chief Content Officer for GoodTrust, which is the leading digital legacy and end-of-life planning platform.
-He is considered one of the most respected tech futurists and analysts of our time and brings a wealth of knowledge, experience, and wisdom to any speaking or facilitating opportunity.
+Daniel Sieberg is a Co-Founder and Chief Content Officer for GoodTrust (mygoodtrust.com), which is the leading platform for digital legacy and estate planning.
+He is also Director Innovation Marketing, Moody’s.
+He is considered one of the most respected tech futurists and analysts of our time and brings a wealth of knowledge, experience, and wisdom to any speaking or moderating opportunity.
 Sieberg has the unique skill set of taking virtually any science or technology topic and making it engaging and thought-provoking for any audience (virtual or in-person).

-For seven years, he was previously a senior marketing and communications executive (and official spokesperson) at Google and Huawei USA and has spent the past few years in entrepreneurship as a co-founder and advisor.
-During his time at Google, he helped build two teams in service of journalism and storytelling, traveled to more than 25 Google offices, launched multiple large-scale projects including an interview with President Obama at the White House, and is a graduate of the prestigious LEAD program about advanced leadership.
+For seven years, he was previously a senior marketing executive and official spokesperson at Google and Huawei USA and has spent the past four years in entrepreneurship as a co-founder and advisor.
+During his time at Google, Sieberg helped build two teams in service of journalism and storytelling, traveled to more than 25 Google offices, launched multiple large-scale projects including an interview with President Obama at the White House, and is a graduate of the prestigious LEAD program about advanced leadership.

 As a correspondent and reporter for nearly 15 years, Sieberg covered science and technology for ABC News, CBS News, and CNN and began his career as a daily reporter with the Vancouver Sun.
 He has been nominated for 5 national News & Documentary Emmy Awards and appeared as a featured guest across the Discovery Channel, MSNBC, BBC News, NBC’s Today Show; he also hosted dozens of episodes of CNN’s sci-tech show NEXT@CNN and 40 episodes of “G Word” for Planet Green.